nojronatron/nojronatron.github.io/class-09.md

 - DOMNodeRemovedFromDocument

 Relying on mutation events can cause your code to operate slowly when it is making many changes to teh DOM.
+*Mutation Observers* wait until the script has completed before firing the Mutation Event(s).
+*Note*: Browser support for Mutation Events might be lacking, check the latest MDN Documentation for up-to-date info.
+*[Duckett, Pg.285]* has a full page example of code showing how to use Mutation Events.

+### HTML5 Events Revisited

+Three new HTML5 events have been implemented:

+DOMContentLoaded: Event generated when the DOM Tree forms.
+Event could be attached to Window or Document object.
+Timing issues between page load and script execution should be mostly resolved by this.
+hashchange: If URL changes (non-refresh) this event is generated.
+This event's handler is attached to the Window object with properties of 'oldurl' and 'newurl'.
+beforeunload: Generated and attached to Window object, prior to a page being unloaded.
+Only use to help the user prior to page unloading, such as "are you sure" type of interactions like leaving the site.

 [Back to top](#notes-from-duckett-html-and-js-books)